star-history/star-history/public/blog/coding-ai.md

 [Cursor](https://github.com/getcursor/cursor) is an AI-powered IDE built with LLMs, taking AI pair programming to the next level.
 It is also keeping me from naming this edition "Top VS Code AI-Coding Extensions"!

-Cursor want to fix the problem that comes after the autocomplete: fixing the bug and bringing out a new feature.
+Cursor wants to fix the problem that comes after the autocomplete: fixing the bug and bringing out a new feature.

 The advantage Cursor has over VS Code is that, since they have way less users than VS Code (which is the preferred IDE of 73% of the respondents), as per Stack Overflow Developer Survey 2023, they get to iterate way faster and try out new stuff.
-After all, if the year 2023 has taught us anything, it's that you have to be fast and accepting of new things to keep up with the industy.
+After all, if the year 2023 has taught us anything, it's that you have to be fast and accepting of new things to keep up with the industry.

-Plus, they are already standing ontop of the giant: Cursor is actually a fork of VS Code, and in fact, I tried it out and it does look and feel a lot like VS Code, but with an AI-native twist.
+Plus, they are already standing on top of the giant: Cursor is actually a fork of VS Code, and in fact, I tried it out and it does look and feel a lot like VS Code, but with an AI-native twist.

 ![cursor-ui](/blog/assets/coding-ai/cursor-ui.webp)

-It was [open-sourced](https://twitter.com/amanrsanger/status/1640220737851236353) March this year and announced an [$8M funding](https://techcrunch.com/2023/10/11/anysphere-raises-8m-from-openai-to-build-an-ai-powered-ide/) led by the almighty OpenAI earlier this month.
+It was [open-sourced](https://twitter.com/amanrsanger/status/1640220737851236353) in March this year and announced an [$8M funding](https://techcrunch.com/2023/10/11/anysphere-raises-8m-from-openai-to-build-an-ai-powered-ide/) led by the almighty OpenAI earlier this month.

 ## Tabby